Dynamic Zoom Simulations of structure formation beyond standard cosmology

-We include additional figures, containing the power spectra of the non-standard \textsc{medium} and \textsc{largeHR} simulations, in Appendix \ref{sec:A1} (Figs.~\ref{fig:psmedium} and \ref{fig:pslargeHR}).
+Figures~\ref{fig:psmedium} and \ref{fig:pslargeHR} contain the power spectra of the nonstandard \textsc{medium} and \textsc{largeHR} simulations.
 Here, we remark that the DZS-induced differences are very contained in those setups as well.
 Furthermore, a comparison between the \textsc{medium} and the \textsc{mediumHR} runs shows that, unlike the standard setup of Fig.~\ref{fig:pslcdm}, the differences in some models (namely MG-F5 and DS-THAW) do not improve with resolution; we note, however, that they do not get worse either.
 We expect this behavior to continue in the high-resolution, large-scale scenarios that the DZS algorithm is tailored for.
-More generally, we note that all of the relative differences depicted in Figs.~\ref{fig:pslcdm}, \ref{fig:psmediumHR}, \ref{fig:psmedium} and \ref{fig:pslargeHR} are well within the accuracy required for modern (i.e., ``Stage-IV'') surveys.
-For the Euclid mission, for example, \cite{laureijs_euclid_2011} and \citetalias{blanchard_euclid_2020} (\citeyear{blanchard_euclid_2020}) indicate a $1\%$ accuracy requirement on the 3D power spectrum $P(k)$ \citep[e.g.,][]{schneider_percent_2016, taylor_shear_2018}.
+More generally, we note that all of the relative differences depicted in Figs.~\ref{fig:pslcdm}, \ref{fig:psmediumHR}, \ref{fig:psmedium} and \ref{fig:pslargeHR} are well within the accuracy forecasts of modern (i.e., ``Stage-IV'') surveys.
+Such forecasts report a $1\%$ accuracy requirement on the 3D power spectrum $P(k)$ \citep[e.g.,][]{schneider_percent_2016, taylor_shear_2018}.
 While error mapping between $P(k)$ and the sky-projected spectrum depends on the cosmological model and examined redshift range, we do not expect this mapping procedure to significantly affect the primary accuracy requirement on $P(k)$.

 Finally, we highlighted the physical differences between the $\Lambda$CDM power spectrum and those of other models through their ratio (i.e., the so-called boost), shown in Fig.~\ref{fig:psboost} for the \textsc{mediumHR} simulations.
 As hinted earlier, modified gravity setups (top panel) show a boost up to $15\%$ in the MG-F5 model (at $l \sim 10^3$), with milder effects, albeit still of a few percent, in the MG-F6 case.
-Dark scattering models (bottom panels) show the opposite behavior that we already discussed in Section \ref{sec:LCHMF}, due to the different signs of $A(z)$ (albeit with milder effects in the DS-THAW case).
+Dark scattering models (bottom panels) show the opposite behavior that we already discussed in Sect. \ref{sec:LCHMF}, due to the different signs of $A(z)$ (albeit with milder effects in the DS-THAW case).
 We omit the relative differences for boosts specifically, since they are essentially comparable to those of the beyond-$\Lambda$CDM models (Fig.~\ref{fig:psmediumHR}).
 Therefore, such differences remain also well within observational forecasts for Stage-IV surveys, as discussed above.
 Furthermore, \citetalias{collaboration_euclid_2024-1} (\citeyear{collaboration_euclid_2024-1}) directly compares boosts from beyond-$\Lambda$CDM numerical codes, finding percent-level agreement, albeit again at the level of the 3D power spectrum.